This Macronutrient Bowl Builds Collagen, Prevents Dark Spots, and Fights Aging

 Ginger: Contains 40 antioxidant elements to prevent aging.

 Rinse and drain 1 cup quinoa.
 Bring to a boil with 2 cups water.
-Reduce heat, and simmer covered for 15 minutes or until water is absorbed.
+After the water boils, reduce heat, and simmer covered for 15 minutes or until water is absorbed.
 Let stand 5 minutes and fluff with a fork when ready to serve.